 Internships, internships, internships.
 If anybody has noticed, that’s been a recurring theme for our articles lately – and for a good reason too!
-With the International Experience Canada (IEC) releasing a majority of their International Co-op Visas at this point (check out our IEC 2016 Masterlist here), we thought that it would be important to help lay down the foundation for landing an awesome Internship in Canada!
+With the International Experience Canada (IEC) releasing a majority of their International Co-op work permits or internship Visas, we thought that it would be important to help lay down the foundation for landing an awesome Internship in Canada!

 The way your Canadian internship cover letter is formatted is just as important as the actual content that you end up writing for it.
 We’re assuming that you’ve written cover letters in the past before for other jobs that you’ve held in your home country and the standards here aren’t too different.
 As a general rule, try to keep it to at least 12pt font for easy reading, 1 or 1.5 line spacing, and try to use simple but modern looking fonts such as Cambria, Calibri, or even Garamond.
 For a list of good fonts to use on resumes and cover letters, you can refer to this article right here.

 Also, don’t forget to include the letterhead used on your Canadian internship resume (you can check out our 7 tips for writing a Canadian internship resume here if you need resume help) and to stick to a standard letter writing format.
 Try to keep it to 1 page.
 This is because hiring managers will NOT read beyond that.
 And finally, for the signature, you can either print it out, sign it, and then scan it back to your computer.
 Alternatively, you can take a picture of your signature and upload and paste it onto your letter, which is the faster and easier method.

 Before you start any writing, get to know the company that you are interested in applying for.
 Do your research on both the company and the specific position as well.
 The basics would be to read over the company website, specifically the “About” page if you can find one.
 Take special note of the company’s history (if listed), mission, and mandate.